What is Vaginal Discharge?

-N. gonorrhoea is sexually transmitted disease where the organism is a Gram negative diplococcus.
-The patient is usually asymptomatic but for those who are symptomatic will complain of purulent vaginal discharge, intermenstrual bleeding, postcoital bleeding or pelvic pain.
+It is sexually transmitted disease cause by bacteria N. gonorrhea.
+The patient is usually asymptomatic but for those who are symptomatic may have purulent vaginal discharge, intermenstrual bleeding, postcoital bleeding or pelvic pain.
 Complications during pregnancy may cause premature labour and low birth weight babies.

 Complication is similar to Chlamydia which is ascending infection causing inflammation of the endometrium, fallopian tubes and cervix.
 It can also cause tubal damage and blockage leading to ectopic pregnancy or infertility.

 The recommended treatment is with antibiotic Ceftrioxone 250mg intramuscular injection as a single dose or Cefixime 400mg orally as a single dose.
 Gonorrhoea needs partner notification and treatment of the sexual contacts.